amartincolby/Rust-Quick-Guide/README.md

     "unsafe" Rust.

     Except for library writing, unsafe Rust is something that the average developer will never do.
-"Safe" Rust's performance is already so good that unsafe Rust is unnecessary in all but the most demanding situations.
-Unsafe Rust will be explored fully later.
+"Safe" Rust performance is already so good that unsafe Rust is unnecessary in all but the most demanding situations.

     There is a lot of unsafe geekery online and it is best to ignore this.
     Unsafe Rust can indeed be more performant, but it requires stepping outside